 Family members and other visitors are welcome and encouraged to attend camp for the closing evening meal and campfire program on the last evening of each camp session.
-During the rest of the camp session we ask the family members refrain from visiting camp.
+During the rest of the camp session, we ask the family members to refrain from visiting the camp.

 Closing evening meal reservations must be made at check-in.
 Each family meal is $6.00 per person and is not refundable in event of non-attendance.